 A number of things can contribute to poor gut functioning, including:

 - An unhealthy diet, high in refined carbohydrates, sugar, and unhealthy fats, like fried foods and trans fats

 - Gluten also contributes to impaired gut lining in those sensitive to it

 - Excessive alcohol consumption

-- Long-term use of prescription and
+- Long-term use of prescription and over-the-counter medications

 - Antibiotics are used to rid the body of bacterial infections, but unfortunately, they do not discriminate and end up wiping out the population of good bacteria too

 - Frequent use of NSAIDs, like ibuprofen, can impair the lining of the stomach and intestines

 Stress can also cause inflammation throughout the body, including your gut.

 How to care for your gut health with diet

 Care for your gut and your gut will care for you!